 Robert “Bob” Johnson – Drums and Percussion

 Bob has been performing and teaching in the Boston area for more than 40 years.
-Early on, he played in the orchestra for many local community theater productions, youth theater groups, church and civic organization shows.
+Early on, he played in the orchestra for many local community theater productions, youth theater groups, and church and civic organization shows.
 Every summer, he plays drums for summer youth musical productions.
 He also plays for New England Band Productions, a marching band that performs throughout the area.
 In recent years, Bob has focused more on teaching, extending his instruction program to local music studios.
-He has coached several students to place first, second and third place in their categories in the New England Music Competition.
+He has coached several students to place first, second, and third place in their categories in the New England Music Competition.

 Jimmy Lanzillotta – Guitar and Ukulele

 Jimmy studied at the Hartt College of Music and has studied privately with Jose Rey de la Torre and Peter Lorenco.
-While Jimmy specializes in classical guitar, he teaches all guitar styles including pop.
-Jimmy teaches all his students to read music, and as they progress, introduces them to music theory and guitar history.
-Jimmy has given classical guitar concerts and lectures at Harvard University, Regis College, Wentworth Institute, Curry College and other venues in New England, New York and Italy.
+While Jimmy specializes in classical guitar, he teaches all guitar styles, including pop.
+Jimmy teaches all his students to read music, and as they progress introduces them to music theory and guitar history.
+Jimmy has given classical guitar concerts and lectures at Harvard University, Regis College, Wentworth Institute, Curry College and other venues in New England, New York, and Italy.
 He has been a member of the Boston Classical Guitar Society since 1977.
-Jimmy joined the PAC faculty in 2004, bringing a wide range of teaching experience both in schools and with private students, and has built a thriving guitar studio.
+Jimmy joined the PAC faculty in 2004, bringing a wide range of teaching experience both in schools and with private students and has built a thriving guitar studio.

 David McLellan – Guitar